 admissions.
 You will have gathered information about application requirements to their professions before class.

 Speaker bios and contact information will be posted on Sakai.
+This list of professionals who are willing to talk further with you about their profession is a very valuable part of this class.
+Be sure you “capture/download” the information about these people since the Sakai site with their contact information will not be available after the semester ends.
+Unless otherwise indicated, all are open to providing shadowing opportunities.

 Sakai: All course materials and communications will be Sakai-based.
 You will post assignments and reflections in